Rob Kaminsky: High school

-While in high school, Kaminsky raised over $30,000 through his Strikeout Challenge charity for the pediatric cancer ward at Englewood Hospital, as he asked supporters to donate whatever amount they chose for each strikeout he recorded in his senior year.Bryan Horowitz (January 27, 2014).
-"Chasing lofty goals, Cardinals phenom Rob Kaminsky up to the task; Cardinals 2013 Draft pick eager to make splash in first spring camp," mlb.com.
+While in high school, Kaminsky raised over $30,000 through his Strikeout Challenge charity for the pediatric cancer ward at Englewood Hospital, as he asked supporters to donate whatever amount they chose for each strikeout he recorded in his senior year.

 Career

 St. Louis Cardinals

-Kaminsky was drafted by the St. Louis Cardinals at the age of 18 in the first round of the 2013 Major League Baseball Draft, 28th overall, after Baseball America ranked him the # 21 prospect in the draft.Scott Barancik (June 7, 2013).
-"Cardinals pick Jewish high-school pitcher in first round," Jewish Baseball News.
+Kaminsky was drafted by the St. Louis Cardinals at the age of 18 in the first round of the 2013 Major League Baseball Draft, 28th overall, after Baseball America ranked him the # 21 prospect in the draft.
 He became the 12th New Jersey player drafted in the first round directly out of high school since the initial Major League Baseball draft in 1965.
 He signed for a signing bonus of $1.785 million, foregoing his scholarship to pitch and play center field for the University of North Carolina Tar Heels.

 In 2013 he made his professional debut for the Gulf Coast Cardinals in the Rookie Gulf Coast League.
 Kaminsky appeared in eight games with five starts and had a 3.68 ERA and 28 strikeouts in 22 innings pitched.
 Baseball America ranked him the Gulf Coast League's No. 8 prospect in 2013.

-Kaminsky pitched in 2014 for the Peoria Chiefs of the Class A Midwest League, where he was three years younger than the average player.Daniel Makarewicz (June 1, 2014).
-In 2014, he appeared in 18 games, all starts, going 8-2 (his 8 wins were 8th among Cardinals minor leaguers) with a 1.88 ERA (the best ERA in the league of all pitchers with 100 or more innings pitched), a 1.013 WHIP (9th among Cardinals minor leaguers), and a .194/.266/.251 batting-average-against and slash line against."Midwest League (LoA) 2014," Baseball America.
-He was named a Baseball America Low Class A All Star, and Scout named him the best left-handed starter in the Cardinals' minor league system.Sam Dykstra (July 30, 2015).
-"Indians acquire Kaminsky in Moss deal; Cardinals send No. 3 prospect to Cleveland in exchange for outfielder," MiLB.com.
-Peoria pitching coach, and former major leaguer, Jason Simontacchi said: "there’s no question he’s got stuff that could play in the big leagues."
+Kaminsky pitched in 2014 for the Peoria Chiefs of the Single–A Midwest League In 2014, he appeared in 18 games, all starts, going 8-2 with a 1.88 ERA (the best ERA in the league of all pitchers with 100 or more innings pitched), and a 1.013 WHIP (9th among Cardinals minor leaguers).
+He was named a Baseball America Low–A All Star, and Scout named him the best left-handed starter in the Cardinals' minor league system.